 What really affected me was the awareness of how much was lost – whole worlds.
 Michael Marmur is one of the most brilliant people I have ever met, and a true gift to the Jewish people.
 He has never failed to move me whenever he speaks.
 If his mother had not survived, the world would have never had a Michael Marmur.

-What about all the brilliance, intellectual and compassionate, that was never to be because of the Shoah?
+What about all the brilliance, intellectual and compassion, that was never to be because of the Shoah?
 It boggles my mind.

 Seven days after Yom HaShoah, Israel commemorates all those who have died in wars protecting the country.
 The very next day, the country erupts in celebration of the founding of the state of Israel.